danbev/learning-ai/notes/ggml.md

 Notice that a buffer type also has an interface and a context which is also a void pointer just like the context of a backend.

-So first we have an interface which describes the buffer, the buffer type:
+So first we have an interface which describes the buffer, the buffer type
+interface:
 ```c
     struct ggml_backend_buffer_type_i {
         const char* get_name(ggml_backend_buffer_type_t buft);